 Sharon: Oh, and our glasses are very similar because they’re the same shade of blue!
 Mom of boys, same Starbucks drink, same career background, we’re almost twins.
 I love that our observations complemented each other well to present a whole picture of at least 2 sessions.
 Thank you Lori for joining me, it was so fun and informative to attend and cover some of AAAAI19 conference together!

-Sign Up for Emails from Nut Free Wok!
+Thanks for reading, please help Nut Free Wok!

-The best way to see every post or recipe is to subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
-I won’t send you spam or share your email address with anyone.
+Subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
+You will be notified by email next time I publish another post or recipe and I won’t send you spam or share your email address with anyone.

 Disclosure/Disclaimer: